dayman-3/theleague-coding-challenge/README.md

 # The League Coding Challenge - Blockchain React Demo
-For this challenge, we are making block chain demo in react to test your skills on with typescript and react.
-Don't worry, if you don't know any react or typescript, another part of this test is to see how well you pick up something new.
-Some code has already been done for you, and can serve as a good reference point, especially when creating the block tests.
+For this challenge, we are making a block chain demo in react, this is to test your skills on typescript and react.
+Don't worry, if you don't know any react or typescript, apart of this test is to see how well you pick up something new.
+Some code has already been done for you, and can serve as a good reference point, especially when creating the block tests in step 3.

 What is a block chain? *Blockchain is a system of recording information in a way that makes it difficult or impossible to change, hack, or cheat the system.*